 Shop ‘Til You Drop

 If you’re in the mood to shop, Indiana Rug Co.
-Studio and Gift Shop is a must-visit with its Mishawaka themed gifts, t-shirts, home decor, women’s clothing and more.
-Especially if the family is along, a visit to Imagine That! for its unique toys and collectibles should be on the agenda too.
+Studio and Gift Shop is a must-visit with its Mishawaka themed gifts, t-shirts, home décor, women’s clothing and more.

 You could also head toward the retail corridor on Grape Road and Main Street.
 It includes University Park Mall and several national brands, making it a regional shopping destination.